 This question is about ratios in the context of an athletics club and a swimming club.
-Given the ratio of boys to girls and the number of girls, students are asked to find the number of boys (question 21a); give the ratio if the number of boys and girls both double (question 21b); and divide a number in a given ratio (question 22).
+Students are given the ratio of girls to boys and the number of girls; from this information, students are asked to find the number of boys based on the number of girls (question 21a).
+They are also asked to work out what the ratio would be if the number of boys and girls both doubled (question 21b).
+Then, students are given a total number of people at a club and asked to find how many are boys and how many are girls, based on the ratio provided (question 22).

-Using different coloured counters for boys and girls, and circles drawn on a piece of paper with the ratio written in each circle can provide a useful visual aid when working with ratio tasks like this.
-Seeing a 5:4 ratio as groups of 5 girls with 4 boys until you use up all the given numbers of counters can be very helpful to some students.
-In part c, we could begin with making groups of two red counters (girls) and groups of three blue counters (boys) until we have a total of 15 red and blue counters altogether.
+Using different coloured counters for boys and girls, or circles drawn on a piece of paper with the ratio written in each circle, can provide a useful visual aid when working with ratio tasks like this.
+Seeing a 5:3 ratio as groups of five red counters with three blue counters, for example, until they are all used up, can be very helpful.
+For question 22, we would begin with making groups of one blue counter (girls) and two red counters (boys) until there is a total of eighteen red and blue counters altogether.

-Questions 23 and 24: Sandwiches
+Question 23 and 24: Sandwiches

-This question is about identifying a correct pie chart from a table of values.
-Three of the four pie chart angles are given and students are asked to work out the remaining angle (question 23).
-They are then required to work out which of four pie charts is the correct one for this data (question 24).
+This question is about identifying the correct pie chart from a table of values.
+Within the table, only three of the four pie chart angles are given.
+In question 23, students are asked to work out the remaining angle and fill in the total.
+In question 24, students are required to work out which of four pie charts is the correct one for this data.

 This question requires students to know that the sum of the four angles in the pie chart must be 360°.
-But students should also learn how to find the required angles for the given data if they need to draw a pie chart.

-An understanding that the correct pie chart has the largest angle for Cheese (almost 180°), and smallest angle for Chicken (39°) is needed to select the correct answer for the second part of this question.
+However, students should also learn how to find the required angles for the given data if they need to draw a pie chart.
+An understanding that the correct pie chart has the largest angle for Cheese (120°), and smallest angle for Chicken (69°) is needed to select the correct answer for the second part of this question.